Nepal at a Glance

 Suggestion

-Nepal is abundant with nature, cultures and diverse landscape.
-It has many potential resources commonly known for the electricity, tourism, culture, religion, wildlife and adventure activities.
+Nepal is abundant with nature, cultures, and diverse landscapes.
+It has many potential resources commonly known for electricity, tourism, culture, religion, wildlife, and adventure activities.
 As the resources are not exploited, Nepal is deemed as a developing country in the world.
 Being a small nation in the world, Nepal allures everyone to visit once in his or her lifetime.
 Some of the popular places Annapurna region, Everest region, Langtang region, Manaslu region etc are well-protected and conserved areas where anyone can enjoy the natural beauty, experience of hospitable people and their culture, and real rural life of Nepal.

-The instability from the government’s part has not helped the situation and only spreads negative message to the outside world.
+The instability on the government’s part has not helped the situation and only spreads a negative message to the outside world.
 Hence, political stabilization and peace are the crucial developing factors.
-Majority of the population depend on agriculture, however, Nepal still leans on other countries for food and it appears to be very crumbling the reputation.
+The majority of the population depends on agriculture, however, Nepal still leans on other countries for food and it appears to have a very crumbling reputation.
 In order to increase our productivity we need to revolutionize the agricultural system.
-Definitely, education, skills development programs, training are essential for the skilled the man power in Nepal.
+Definitely, education, skills development programs, and training are essential for the skilled manpower in Nepal.
 The private sector also plays an important role in economic and social development in Nepal.
-The government has to create a business-friendly environment, provide incentives and encouraging programs that emphasize more on the young entrepreneurs.
+The government has to create a business-friendly environment, provide incentives, and encourage programs that emphasize more on young entrepreneurs.

-As far as tourism is concerned, Nepal is blessed with nature, cultures and vivid history.
-According to the annual Economic Impact Research report for 2017, tourism industry contributes 7.5 percent of Nepal's GDP.
+As far as tourism is concerned, Nepal is blessed with nature, cultures, and vivid history.
+According to the annual Economic Impact Research report for 2017, the tourism industry contributes 7.5 percent of Nepal's GDP.
 However, that is not enough.
 To raise the GDP we have to welcome many tourists within a year.
 That is possible to make it happen.
-We have beautiful places that can be the potential destinations for the traveler and can be categorized as an adventure, religious, holidays, Pleasure, MICE and many more.
+We have beautiful places that can be potential destinations for the traveler and can be categorized as adventure, religious, holidays, Pleasure, MICE, and many more.

-In order to promote our products and services, we need to promote destination through cooperation between Private and government sector.
-We have to avoid the traditional idea, strategy, and promotional tools.
-We have time to move up, familiarize with advanced technology and make use of the digital marketing tools.
-Regarding the tourism bodies NTB, PATA, NATTA, have to appear in active and responsible with a far-sighted vision that can lead the access to our potential customer.
+In order to promote our products and services, we need to promote destination through cooperation between the Private and government sectors.
+We have to avoid traditional ideas, strategies, and promotional tools.
+We have time to move up, familiarize ourselves with advanced technology, and make use of digital marketing tools.
+Regarding the tourism bodies NTB, PATA, and NATTA, have to appear active and responsible with a far-sighted vision that can lead the access to our potential customers.

 In conclusion, If we act on the weaknesses and threats of the present condition of Nepal, and work together (private and public sector) with proper plan and vision it is possible to make Nepal as one of the most prosperous countries in the world.